quisquilian/apache-log-anonymizer/README.md

 * This program assumes log files are saved at a file location (i.e. local computer, server, shared network drive, mounted file share, ftp, etc).

-* This program assumes the Apache log format is set to LogFormat "%h %l %u %t \"%r\" %>s %O
+* This program assumes the Apache log format is set to **"%h %l %u %t \"%r\" %>s %O**

-* File outputs consist of txt and parquet.
+* The file output formats consist of txt and parquet.
 I chose txt format mainly for readability.
 As the volume of data scales, I would recommend parquet for its compression efficiencies.

 Future Improvements
 -------------------